AdobeDocs/experience-platform.en/help/profile/computed-attributes/ca-api.md

 >
 >The computed attribute functionality outlined in this document is currently in alpha and is not available to all users.
 The documentation and the functionality are subject to change.

 Computed attributes are functions used to aggregate event-level data into profile-level attributes.
 These functions are automatically computed so that they can be used across segmentation, activation, and personalization.
 This guide includes sample API calls for performing basic CRUD operations using the `/computedAttributes` endpoint.

+To learn more about computed attributes, please begin by reading the [computed attributes overview](overview.md).

 ## Getting started